SBP Integrasi Gombak: Infrastructure

 The school caters for a maximum of 800 students by providing hostels and classrooms.

 Education system

 The school provides education for students from form 1 to form 5.
 Form 1 and form 4 students are selected by the Sektor Sekolah Berasrama Penuh to enrol in the school.
-Students with excellent Ujian Penilaian Sekolah Rendah (UPSR) results and Pentaksiran Tingkatan Tiga (PT3) will be shortlisted to be offered to study in the school.
+Students with excellent Ujian Akhir Sesi Akademik (UASA) results and Permohonan Kemasukan Ke Sekolah Khusus (PKSK) will be shortlisted to be offered to study in the school.

-The school prepares students to face two major public examinations which are the Pentaksiran Tingkatan Tiga (PT3), where form 3 students need to take and the Sijil Pelajaran Malaysia (SPM), where form 5 students need to take upon completion of their secondary education.
+The school prepares students to face a major public examinations which is the Sijil Pelajaran Malaysia (SPM), where form 5 students need to take upon completion of their secondary education.